Bureau of Economic Analysis (BEA)

 Federal Reserve Economic Data (FRED II)

 FRED II includes time-series data for variables such as GDP, interest rates, exchange rates, consumer prices, and banking.
-There also also add-ins available to access and use FRED data in Excel, Stata, Stata (again), and R. Most of the data are from the 1950's onwards, though some series extend back prior to WWII.
+There also also add-ins available to access and use FRED data in Excel, R, R (again), Stata, and Stata (again).
+Most of the data are from the 1950's onwards, though some series extend back prior to WWII.

 Federal Reserve Bank of Chicago National Activity Index (CFNAI)